-- The ebb and flow or flood and drain system takes away the drawbacks of the NFT at a budget friendly cost.
-Starting seeds can be done with rockwool starter cubes and then transferred into larger rockwool slabs.
-A pod based system will let you propagate seeds and cuttings in a number of medium types.
+- The ebb and flow or flood and drain system take away the drawbacks of the NFT at a budget-friendly cost.
+Starting seeds can be done with Rockwool starter cubes and then transferred into larger Rockwool slabs.
+A pod-based system will let you propagate seeds and cuttings in a number of medium types.

 - Passive hydro systems, unlike the others, has no pump.
-These rely on deep water culture or a wicking system to deliver nutrients and moisture to your plants’ root systems.
+These rely on deep water culture or a wicking system to deliver nutrients and moisture to your plant’s root system.